Chris Choong’s Jamaica Blue coffee shop in Westfield Fountain Gate rarely uses table numbers – the staff simply don’t need them.

-Chris says his coffee shop is a place where all are welcome.
+Chris says his coffee shop is a place where everyone is welcome.
 He has hired three staff members, two from migrant backgrounds and the other living with a disability.

 Two of Chris’ current employees, Mia and Chloe, have Autism, and Chris is supporting them to train as baristas at the cafe.

-“They come in when it’s not busy and practice making coffee and I’m the one to try the coffee.”
+“They come in when it’s not busy and practice making coffee - I’m the one to try the coffee," says Chris.

 A year to forget

 During the coronavirus (COVID-19) pandemic, Jamaica Blue was able to remain open for takeaway coffees, however it was a challenging time for Chris with the responsibility of almost 20 staff in full-time, part-time and casual roles.